karllhughes/node-docker/readme.md

 If you get stuck, you can ask for help, or skip ahead to the next step and see if it can be done without the previous step.

+Record your answers here or in a new document.
+You may be asked to share your solution with the class.

 1. Run an `alpine` Docker container that tails a file using flags to:
     - Name the container
     - Run the container in detached mode